 The velocity and direction of the wind forces.
-The winds in surface, are free controlled mainly by when isobars are balanced by the parallel to the isobar.
+The winds in surface, are free controlled mainly by When isobars are balanced by the parallel to the isobar.

-Figure 10.4: Geostrophic Wind
+• Figure 10.4: Geostrophic Wind

-Cyclonic circulation : The wind circulation around a low is called cyclonic circulation.
+The wind circulation around a low is called cyclonic circulation.
+Around a high it is called anti cyclonic circulation.

 The direction of winds around such systems changes according to their location in different hemispheres (Table 10.2).
 The wind circulation at the earth's surface closely related to the wind circulation at higher level.
-Over high pressure area the air will subside from above and diverge at the surface
+Generally, over low pressure area the air will converge and rise.
+Over high pressure area the air will subside from above and diverge at the surface (part from convergence, some eddies, convection currents, orographic uplift and uplift along fronts cause the rising of air, which is essential for the formation of clouds and precipitation.